 UPDATE ON NCG15 & NCG18: NCG15 and NCG18 were issued and became effective September 1st.
 Instructions and PINs went out to permittees that requested e-renewal the week of 9/8-9/12 (unless fees owed).
-Here is our record of NCG15 COCs accessed and NCG18 COCs accessed on-line so far.
+Here are our records of NCG15 COCs accessed and NCG18 COCs accessed on-line.

 UPDATE ON NCG16: NCG16 was issued and will be effective on October 1, 2014.
-Instructions and PINs will go out to permittees that do not owe any fees sometime in October.
+Instructions and PINs were emailed to permittees who requested e-renewal and do not owe any fees on Wednesday, October 8th.

 UPDATE ON NCG19: NCG19 (Marinas) will likely be delayed until the end of the year.
 Permittees should check this website for updates and continue to operate under current permit conditons.

 The following list is provided for informational purposes only and accurate as of the date of posting: